isb-cgc/readthedocs/docs/source/sections/Workshop.rst

 **Strongly Recommended:**
     * install `Google Chrome <https://www.google.com/chrome/browser/desktop/>`_ on your laptop
-    * learn your way around the Google Cloud Console
+    * learn your way around the `Google Cloud Console <https://console.cloud.google.com>`_
+    * enable the following APIs for your GCP project: BigQuery, Genomics, and Compute Engine
     * install the `Cloud SDK <https://cloud.google.com/sdk/>`_ on your laptop

 **Suggested:**